-Husky freshman Gabbie Plain throws perfect game
+Freshman Gabbie Plain throws seventh perfect game in Husky softball history

 She joined Nancy Wagner, Jamie Graves and Danielle Lawrie as the only UW pitchers to throw a perfect game.

-Freshman Gabbie Plain threw the fourth perfect game in Husky history and first ever by a freshman as the No. 1 Washington softball team defeated Utah 12-0 Saturday in a five-inning game that was shortened by the run-ahead rule.
+Freshman Gabbie Plain threw the seventh perfect game in Husky softball history and first ever by a freshman as No. 1 Washington defeated Utah 12-0 Saturday in a five-inning game that was shortened by the run-ahead rule.

-Plain retired all 15 batters she faced, with only two balls reaching the outfield all game.
+Plain retired all 15 batters she faced, with only two balls reaching the outfield.
 Washington is now 38-2 (9-2 in the Pac-12), tying its best record through 40 games, set in 2000.

-Plain twice came out after long waits on the bench, first after a seven-run second inning by the Huskies in the second and then after a rain delay and four runs by the Huskies in the fourth.
+Plain twice came out after long waits on the bench, first after a seven-run second inning by the Huskies and then after a rain delay and four runs by the Huskies in the fourth.

 The Australian struck out the first two batters she faced in the second inning, then retired three in a row to complete the perfect game after the rain delay.